rbrecheisen/DesktopAppTemplate/README.md

 ## User scenarios

-Let's say a user wishes to load a CSV files, run some statistics on it and visualize the results.
+Let's say a user wishes to load a CSV file, run some statistics on it and visualize the results.
 What would be needed to do that?
 First of all, we need a CsvDataPlugin to capture CSV data.
 The CsvLoaderPlugin knows how to load a CSV file (e.g., using Pandas).
 If the CsvLoaderPlugin is available (detected), a new menu item should be